The Long Walk (2025 film): Production

 In 1988, George A. Romero was considered to direct the film adaptation, but it never came to fruition.
 By 2007, Frank Darabont had secured the rights to the film adaptation of the novel.
 He said that he would "get to it one day".
 He planned to make it low-budget and stated, "It'll be weird, existential and very contained".
 In April 2018, New Line Cinema was set to adapt a film based on the novel, with James Vanderbilt attached to write and produce the film along with Bradley Fischer and William Sherak through their Mythology Entertainment banner.
 In May 2019, it was announced that André Øvredal would direct the adaptation.

-By November 2023, the film was to be produced by Lionsgate Films with Francis Lawrence directing from a screenplay by JT Mollner.
+By November 2023, the film was to be produced by Lionsgate Films in association with Media Capital Technologies, a finance company that was responsible for co-financing the film, with Francis Lawrence directing from a screenplay by JT Mollner.
 On June 10, 2024, Cooper Hoffman and David Jonsson joined the cast.
 On taking the part of a young character who lost a father like Hoffman had himself, Hoffman said: "When your trauma is on display for the world, there's no actually hiding it.
 I'm like, I might as well talk about it, or I might as well put it into something.
 Because if I keep hiding it and running from it, that's not fair to anyone else who has gone through that.
 I'm here to display this person and this experience as honestly as I can, and hopefully someone else watches it and goes, he sees me, he understands me.
 And that's, in my opinion, the only reason to do any sort of art."
-The next month, Garrett Wareing, Tut Nyuot, Charlie Plummer, Ben Wang, Izabella Raven, Jordan Gonzalez, Joshua Odjick, Roman Griffin Davis, Mark Hamill, and Judy Greer joined the cast.
+The next month, Garrett Wareing, Tut Nyuot, Charlie Plummer, Ben Wang, Jordan Gonzalez, Joshua Odjick, Roman Griffin Davis, Mark Hamill, and Judy Greer joined the cast.

 Principal photography began on July 24, 2024, in Winnipeg, and wrapped on September 12.

-The film was shot chronologically.
+The film was shot largely in chronological order, allowing relationships among the cast to develop over the course of production.
+The physically demanding shoot required the actors to walk 15 miles each day, with Lawrence estimating that Jonsson and Hoffman covered approximately 350 miles during filming.

 Jeremiah Fraites had composed the score for the film by March 2025.
 The country ballad song "Took a Walk" was written for the film and performed by Shaboozey and Stephen Wilson Jr.

+Soundtrack

+Lionsgate initially approached Shaboozey for permission to use his song “Last of My Kind” in the film’s trailer.
+After viewing the film, Shaboozey was inspired to create an original song, “Took a Walk”, with Stephen Wilson Jr. The song plays over the film’s end credits.